 - the HW Capacity Indicator IE, if the second bit, "HW Capacity Ind Periodic" of the Report Characteristics IE included in the RESOURCE STATUS REQUEST message is set to 1;

 - the TNL Available Capacity Indicator IE, if the first bit, " TNL Available Capacity Ind Periodic " of the Report Characteristics IE included in the RESOURCE STATUS REQUEST message is set to 1;

+- the UE Performance IE, if the third bit, “UE Performance” of the Report Characteristics IE included in the RESOURCE STATUS REQUEST message is set to 1.

 If the Reporting Periodicity IE is included in the RESOURCE STATUS REQUEST message, this indicates the periodicity for the reporting of periodic measurements.
 The gNB-CU-UP shall report only once, unless otherwise requested within the Reporting Periodicity IE.